jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

   * Built by engineers
   * Had a consistent design philosophy
   * Designed to be portable and work on many hardware vendor platforms

+Thompson's Unix success was also a by product of its main design philosophies:

+  *  Everything is a file
+    + This means that everything can be read from or written to: All the way from devices to text files
+  *  Unix Portable -- everything written in C
+  *  Unix is a collection of small tools that do one and only one thing well
+    + To build complex tools you chain input and output of tools together with *pipes* -> "|"
+ *  The only file format used in Unix is plain ASCII text
+    +  Yes, there are compiled binaries but you generally are not reading and writing directly to them

  Between 1970 and 1974 Unix grew in its maturity.
 And one of its crowning achienvements--its portability came to life.
 Unix was originally written in assembly lanugage for the PDP-7.
 It needed to be as low level code as possible because disk storage space was a HUGE premium in those days.
 This was good, but the problem with writting in low level assembly means that the code is optimized to only run on a PDP-7 system.
 Not on a PDP-11 or a DEC Vac, or an IBM 360, etc, etc.  So what you gain in efficiency you lose in portablitiy.
 What good is Unix if it could only be used on a PDP 7?
 It would have stayed a Bell Labs pet project.

  While Thompson was builing Unix his fellow engineers at Bell Labs got wind of what he was doing and asked to have access to his system, and then to be able to contribute additonal functionality.
 Enter Dennis Ritchie, who championed Ken Thompson's Unix in Bell Labs.
 Ritchie was a computer language creator and saw the utility of Thompson's Unix, but realized it was trapped in PDP7 assembler language.
 Today we take for granted high level lanugages like C, C++, Python, and Java.
 In the early 1970's these did not exist.
 Ritchie's initial work was on a high level language that could be built in order to compile and run the same code on two different operating systems.
 His initial work was on a [language called "B"](https://en.wikipedia.org/wiki/B_(programming_language "B Lanugage") which was derived from a language called BCPL.
 B was designed to execute applications and operating system specific tasks but didn't handle numeric data (a feature actually to save precious harddrive space).
 B was also missing many other features you would expect in modern programming languages.